sondregj/conway/README.md

   </a>
 </p>

-A simple Game of Life implementation, in TypeScript.
+A simple cellular automaton implementation, in TypeScript.

 ## Usage